 By including the p4 on the 6th string, the fourth position of the major scale spans a lot of frets (5).
 You can choose to omit this note if you want, but I prefer to include it as part of this position.
 Note the suggested fingerings on the position shifts.

 As with position one, the fifth position of the major scale includes three root notes due to two of them falling on the 6th and 1st strings.
 This position also includes a position shift, so pay close attention to the suggested fingerings for how to player over it.

 Of importance to note is that these patterns are all connected to the position above and below by shared notes.
 The diagram below shows this relationship.

 Once you get to the last position (position 5), the patterns repeat themselves, starting again with the pattern of position 1.

-These scale patterns are movable.
+Just to reiterate, these scale patterns are movable.
 While these diagrams map out the G major scale, the patterns apply to all major scales.
-If you move these patterns up one fret, you’ll be playing the G# major scale.
+If you move these patterns up one fret, you’ll be playing the A♭ major scale.
 Move it up two frets and you would be playing the A major scale.
 You can shift the root note up or down the fretboard and play any major scale with the same pattern.

 While the scale positions above cover two octaves, they can also be broken into single octave patterns.
 Going from the root note on strings 3 through 6, you can create the following scale patterns.